Bibhu1997/MissionPlannerUAV/README.md

 You need API keys from two services to enable all features.
 Both services offer generous free tiers suitable for development and personal use.

-1.  **Google Maps Platform**: Required for the map display and location search.
+1.  **Google Maps Platform**: Required for the map display, location search, and terrain elevation data.
 2.  **OpenWeather**: Required for live weather forecasts and alerts.

 ### Setup Instructions